-Operations research journals closely follow the developmental pattern of professional societies, starting with Operational Research Quarterly, founded in 1950 and published by the U.K. Operational Research Society, and Operations Research (1952), published by the Operations Research Society of America.
+Operations research journals follow closely the developmental pattern of professional societies, starting with the Operational Research Quarterly, founded in 1950 and published by the UK Operational Research Society, and Operations Research (1952), published by the Operations Research Society of America.
 In all fields of learning, scholarly periodicals are among the most powerful institutions of science, and ASA is no exception in this respect.
-In fact, if it is true that even in the older natural sciences "the very raison d'être of many scientific societies lies primarily in the journals they sponsor, only secondarily in their formal meetings,47 in the case of ASA professional journals sometimes take the place of professional societies.
-For instance, while no professional societies yet exist in the field of policy analysis, policy analysts in government, universities, and research institutes tend to gravitate intellectually toward publications like Policy Sciences, founded in 1970, and Policy Analysis, founded in 1975.
-In these cases, the lack of a sponsoring professional organization is compensated, to some extent, by the presence of very large (by usual standards) editorial boards.
+In fact, if it is true that even in the older natural sciences "the very raison d'être of many scientific societies lies primarily in the journals they sponsor, only secondarily in their formal meetings,"47 in the case of ASA professional journals sometimes take the place of professional societies.
+For instance, while no professional societies existed until 1980 in the field of policy analysis, policy analysts in government, universities, and research institutes tended to gravitate intellectually toward publications like Policy Sciences, founded in 1970, and Policy Analysis, founded in 1975.
+In these cases, the lack of a sponsoring professional organization was compensated, to some extent, by the presence of very large (by usual standards) editorial boards.

-46For additional information and bibliographical references, see the useful article by Hugh J. Miser, "The History, Nature, and Use of Operations Research," in Handbook of Operations Research, Joseph J. Moder and Salah E. Elmaghraby, editors, New York: Van Nostrand Reinhold Company, 1978, vol. 1, pp.3-24.
-47Stephen Toulmin, op. cit., p.270.
+48For additional information and bibliographical references, see the useful article by Hugh J. Miser, "The History, Nature, and Use of Operations Research," in Handbook of Operations Research, Joseph J. Moder and Salah E. Elmaghraby, editors, New York: Van Nostrand Reinhold Company, 1978, vol. 1, pp.3-24.

-interactions between producers and consumers of analysis, as well as between the various divisions and professional groups within the ASA community.
-Perhaps the best known exemplar of this literature is Interfaces, published since 1971 by The Institute of Management Sciences (originally under the title The Bulletin).
+Communication between analysts and decisionmakers is one of the crucial practical problems of ASA.
+Since the increasing specialization of the field creates serious language barriers, publications have begun to appear whose primary goal is encouraging interactions between producers and consumers of analysis, as well as between the various divisions and professional groups within the ASA community.
+Perhaps the best known exemplar of this literature is Interfaces, published jointly since 1974 by The Institute of Management Sciences and the Operations Research society of America (it originated in 1971 as The Bulletin of TIMS).